coreemu/core/docs/services.md

 Describes what an example service could be
 """
-from core.config import ConfigString, ConfigBool, Configuration from core.services.base import Service, ShadowDir, ServiceMode
+from core.config import ConfigString, ConfigBool, Configuration from core.services.base import CoreService, ShadowDir, ServiceMode

 # class that subclasses ConfigService
-class ExampleService(Service):
+class ExampleService(CoreService):
     # unique name for your service within CORE
     name: str = "Example"
     # the group your service is associated with, used for display in GUI